Space Shuttle Columbia disaster: Reentry Columbia was scheduled to reenter the atmosphere and land on February 1, 2003. At 3:30am EST the Entry Flight Control Team started its shift at the Mission Control Center. On board the orbiter, the crew stowed loose items and prepared their equipment for reentry.

 The loss of signal (LOS) from Columbia occurred at 8:59:32.
 Mission control stopped receiving information from the orbiter at this time, and Husband's last radio call of "Roger, uh ..." was cut off mid-transmission.
-One of the channels in the flight control software was bypassed as the result of a failed wire, and a Master Alarm began sounding on the flight deck.
+One of the channels in the flight control system was bypassed as the result of a failed wire, and a Master Alarm began sounding on the flight deck.
 Loss of control of the orbiter is estimated to have begun several seconds later with a loss of hydraulic pressure and an uncontrolled pitch-up maneuver.
 The orbiter began flying along a ballistic trajectory, which was significantly steeper and had more drag than the previous gliding trajectory.
 The orbiter, while still traveling faster than Mach 15, entered into a flat spin of 30° to 40° per second.
 The acceleration that the crew was experiencing increased from approximately 0.8 g to 3 g, which would have likely caused dizziness and disorientation, but not incapacitation.
 The autopilot was switched to manual control and reset to automatic mode at 9:00:03; this would have required the input of either Husband or McCool, indicating that they were still conscious and able to perform functions at the time.
 All hydraulic pressure was lost, and McCool's final switch configurations indicate that he had tried to restore the hydraulic systems at some time after 9:00:05.

 At 9:00:18, the orbiter began a catastrophic breakup, and all on-board data recording soon ceased.
 Ground observers noted a sudden increase in debris being shed, and all on-board systems lost power.
 By 9:00:25, the orbiter's fore and aft sections had separated from one another.
-The sudden jerk caused the crew compartment to collide with the interior wall of the fuselage, resulting in a depressurization of the crew compartment by 9:00:35.
+The sudden jerk caused the crew compartment to collide with the interior wall of the fuselage, resulting in the start of depressurization of the crew compartment by 9:00:35.
 The pieces of the orbiter continued to break apart into smaller pieces, and within a minute after breakup were too small to be detected by ground-based videos.
-By 9:35, all debris and crew remains were estimated to have impacted the ground.
+A NASA report estimates that by 9:35, all crew remains and a majority of debris had hit the ground.

 The loss of signal occurred at a time when the Flight Control Team expected brief communication outages as the orbiter stopped communication via the west tracking and data relay satellite (TDRS).
-Personnel in Mission Control were unaware of the in-flight break up, and continued to try to reestablish contact with the orbiter.
-At approximately 9:06, when Columbia would be conducting its final maneuvers to land, a Mission Control member received a phone call that discussed news coverage of the orbiter breaking up.
-This information was passed onto the Entry Flight Director, LeRoy Cain, who initiated contingency procedures.
-At KSC, where Columbia was expected to land at 9:16, NASA Associate Administrator and former astronaut William Readdy also began contingency procedures after the orbiter did not land as scheduled.
+Personnel in Mission Control were unaware of the in-flight break-up, and continued to try to reestablish contact with the orbiter.
+At around 9:12:39, when Columbia would have been conducting its final maneuvers to land, a Mission Control member received a phone call concerning news coverage of the orbiter breaking up.
+This information was immediately passed on to the Entry Flight Director, LeRoy Cain, who initiated contingency procedures.
+At KSC, where Columbia had been expected to land at 9:16, NASA Associate Administrator and former astronaut William Readdy also began contingency procedures after the orbiter did not land as scheduled.